Activities come and go, but our Fairlawn family is a community for life – there to celebrate your joys and to offer support when you need it.

 The quilters meet Wednesday mornings 10:00 am to mid-afternoon with a break for lunch together at noon.
 Drop in, try it out, enjoy the company, have lunch with us (bring your own), and find out how wonderful it is to quilt.
 Contact Sue Metcalf.

-Trivia Night is our annual fundraiser to add some fun to a long winter.
+Trivia Night is a favourite fundraiser to add some fun to a long winter.
 Teams of six people compete in a hilarious game of knowledge and memory — and outright guessing — to multiple choice questions.
 A member of the Youth Group can be bought to help out with “Call a friend” support for those tricky questions of technology and pop culture!
-Details in Greetings by late January.

 Participate in “Girls Night Out” — See the tab above.